By Jong Eun Jung

 “Brand managers are looking at the day-to-day business and making sure everyone is aware of what’s happening.
 Or if there’s something new happening, like a brand launch or something like an issue with the brand… no days are probably the same,” Fend said.

 Most product managers are found in tech companies that make software, hardware, or both.
-Product managers sit between the marketing team and the engineering team, working with both of them to gather information from customers and translate it into different features and updates.
+Product management positions are a combination of marketing jobs and engineering teams, working with both of them to gather information from customers and translate it into different features and updates.
 They also help shepherd the launch of new products or new versions of existing ones.
 Because product managers work closely with engineers, it’s very helpful (though not required) if they have some kind of prior technical experience, such as software development.

 “You’re kind of the quarterback for the team… you’re (the one) who’s leading that process, whether it is just the day to day (activities)… or launching a new, updated version of an app or product,” Fend said.